 08 Suites and rooms: What’s included?
 Day-use rooms?

 Most hotels will offer the bridal couple a bridal suite or villa.
 If possible, ask for two day-use rooms for your helpers.
 You don’t want all of them crowding into your room while you rest or do your makeup.
 If you are planning an extra change of attire during the reception, ask about a changing room on the same floor as your reception hall.
-Also ask how many free full-day parking passes you’ll be getting.
+Also ask about free full-day parking passes for your wedding party.

 09 Facilities: Consider your guests’ experience